KBNLresearch/SaveToWaybackMachine/archived-sites/manuscripts.kb.nl/index.md

   8. `static_pages` (8 rows — homepage, introduction, background, advanced search)
   9. `wiki_priority` (61 rows — all URLs linked from Wikipedia/Commons)

-* [manuscripts-urls-spider-output.xlsx](_spider-artifacts/manuscripts-urls-spider-output.xlsx) contains the full spider crawl output (12,550 URLs).
+* [manuscripts-urls-spider-output.xlsx]({{ site.github.repository_url }}/tree/main/archived-sites/manuscripts.kb.nl/_spider-artifacts/manuscripts-urls-spider-output.xlsx) contains the full spider crawl output (12,550 URLs).
 The 5,117 URLs not selected for archiving are mostly image search result pages.

 ## Screenshots

 Each pair shows the original manuscripts.kb.nl page (left) and the same URL as captured in the Wayback Machine (right, with the WBM toolbar visible at the top).
-The original site is no longer available.
+The original site is no longer available per 15 December 2025.

 #### Homepage